 A little background…

 The Room are a melodic rock band from the Southeast of the UK.
 The five band members bring together a broad range of musical influences which has helped form The Room’s distinctive style.
 Smart songs with great melodies are the essence of the band’s sound.
-Formed in 2010 with Martin Wilson and Steve Anderson from neo-prog rock band GLD were joined by Andy Rowe, Andrew Rae and Steve Checkley.
+Formed in 2010 with Martin Wilson and Andy Rowe were joined by Steve Anderson (who had played with Martin in neo-prog rock band GLD), Andrew Rae and Steve Checkley.
 The band started writing their first album over the winter 2011, recording it at Platform Studios in the summer of 2012.
 Melodic Revolution Records signed The Room on an album deal and Open Fire was released in Dec 2012.

 March 2014 saw the arrival of new drummer Chris York.
 The band signed a deal for album two with UK label Bad Elephant Music in 2015 and the album, Beyond The Gates of Bedlam was released in November 2015 to further critical acclaim.